catscarlet/goodparts-of-your-wordpress-zwei/README.md

 ## Known Issues

-- Doesn't support any version of IE, and there is not a notice.
+- Doesn't support any version of IE. Any versions of IE will got an Alert.
 - Some says iOS 11 have trouble.
 I don't have any iOS devices, nor any Mac devices.
 If anyone has trouble about it, please report it on the Issue.
 - API CORS code not finished.